apache/arrow/docs/source/java/dataset.rst

     Experimental: The Java module ``dataset`` is currently under early development.
 API might be changed in each release of Apache Arrow until it gets mature.

 Dataset is an universal layer in Apache Arrow for querying data in different formats or in different paritionning strategies.
-Usually the data to be queried is supposed to be located from a traditional file system, but Dataset API is not designed only for querying files but can be extended to serve all possible data sources such as from inter-process communication or from other network locations, etc.
+Usually the data to be queried is supposed to be located from a traditional file system, however Arrow Dataset is not designed only for querying files but can be extended to serve all possible data sources such as from inter-process communication or from other network locations, etc.

 Getting Started